 Written content for many is not the way they want to consume their content with all of the other mediums available.
 This has given rise to podcasts, interactive content, infographics, and everything in between.
 While infographics were the hottest thing a few years ago in content marketing, they have lost their edge as the market became saturated with them.

-The only infographics that can make a splash in a company’s content marketing strategy is one that is extremely data heavy that visualizes data that would simply be boring otherwise.
+The only infographics that can make a splash in a company’s content marketing strategy, data-heavy content would simply be boring.

 Interactive content can be great but this will cost a bit as great designers know this content comes as a premium price.
 Airbnb and others have done a great job at this while others have failed at their first attempts.
 There are companies that rebrand time after time and have trouble naming their business so they shouldn’t be expected to be incredible at their content marketing when it comes to interactive content.